-Assuming the delay isn’t longer than one season, Haikyuu!!
-To The Top Part 2 will likely be released in October 2020 (exact release is still pending).
+The official announcement of the Haikyuu!!
+To The Top Part 2 release date came from a July 2020 issue of Weekly Shonen Jump.
+The second cour (Part 2) will be streaming October 2, 2020, the fall 2020 anime season.
 Presumably, Haikyuu!!
 To The Top Episode 25 will then air in December 2020.

-Of course, this release schedule assumes the ongoing COVID-19 coronavirus pandemic doesn’t spike these plans to the ground.
-Already, many anime studios have delayed episodes, and Black Clover, Pokemon Journeys: The Series, The Promised Neverland Season 2, My Teen Romantic Comedy SNAFU Season 3, The Quintessential Quintuplets Season 2, Re: ZERO Season 2, Sword Art Online: Alicization Final Season, and No Guns Life Part 2 have all been pushed back to later dates.
+Thankfully, the COVID-19 coronavirus pandemic didn’t spike these plans to the ground by worsening in Japan.
+Due the virus’ first wave, many anime studios delayed episodes, and Black Clover, Pokemon Journeys: The Series, The Promised Neverland Season 2, My Teen Romantic Comedy SNAFU Season 3, The Quintessential Quintuplets Season 2, Re: ZERO Season 2, Sword Art Online: Alicization Final Season, and No Guns Life Part 2 were all pushed back to later dates.

 Production I.G. uses a title naming convention where seasons are named after the story arcs.
 For example, Haikyuu Season 3 was billed as Haikyuu!!: Karasuno Koukou vs. Shiratorizawa Gakuen Koukou, while Haikyuu Season 4 was called Haikyu!!
 To The Top.